shevav/EVDS/README.md

  without any way to find out exact reason
 - Fix the lack of unit tests
 - Add additional debug asserts in various code points to avoid common errors.
+- Modifiers that are actually EVDS objects.
+Support for saving and loading runtime objects.